 Successfully commercializing medical devices such as ours is a complex and uncertain process.
 We began marketing and selling the CellFX System in the United States, Canada, and certain limited European markets in late 2021 to dermatologists through a limited direct sales force.
-In January 2022, we established an operating company in the Netherlands to further enhance our operations in Europe.
-However, following two reductions in force in 2022, our worldwide sales force currently consists of only three sales directors.
-We have limited experience marketing and selling the CellFX System in dermatology, no sales experience in cardiology, and our revenues and cash flows have been volatile and difficult to predict.
+However, we have had limited experience marketing and selling the CellFX System in dermatology, no sales experience in cardiology, and our revenues and cash flows have been volatile and difficult to predict.
+As of March 1, 2023, following two reductions in force in 2022 and a third elimination of positions in February 2023, we no longer had any employees engaged in sales and marketing activities on a fulltime basis.